 “What if I want to study/do part of my studying abroad?”

 ICAS is a twinning program that allows you to spend two years in Manipal and two years in partner universities all over the globe.
 On completion, you will receive a degree from the foreign university.

 There are also organizations in the college (AIESEC and IAESTE) that help you obtain internships abroad.

 “Do we get any choice in what we study or are we stuck to a fixed curriculum?”

-Over the four years you can take two open electives and six program electives.
+Over the four years, you can take two open electives and six program electives.
 Open electives (which are offered in the fourth semester and the sixth semester) are courses that you choose outside your department.
 You can study a course from any one of the other engineering streams, the humanities department or the science and math departments.
 The sixth semester open elective can also be at a different college under the university.
-You can see the list of open electives offered last year here and here.
 The program electives are courses that you choose from within your own department.
 They allow you to focus on areas of your branch that interest you more.
 You can also obtain a minor specialization by choosing four courses in the same field.

 MIT is also in the process of introducing the option of having majors and minors, just like most international curricula have.
 For those who have not heard of this, it means that you can major in a particular department (for example. mechanical engineering) and also have a minor in a different department (like political science, or history).
 This is going to be a really amazing change, as it will help us to achieve a more multidisciplinary approach to our education and a more diverse outlook towards our own careers.

 “I’ve registered for an engineering course at MIT, Manipal and I’ve never really been to south India before.
 I’ve heard that it gets really hot there.
 How is the weather in Manipal throughout the year”?